Beyond templates: unique covers

 When each tool makes sense

-- You need professional 3D book mockups for your marketing materials
+- You need professional 3D book mockups for marketing materials

-- You're creating eBook (digital) covers from templates and don't need print specs
+- You're creating eBook (digital-only) covers from templates and don't need print specs

-- You want a quick, polished social media promotional graphic
+- You want quick polished social media promo graphics

-- You're already subscribed and getting value from other Placeit tools (logos, videos)
+- You're already subscribed and getting value from other Placeit tools (logos, videos, t-shirts)

 When KDPEasy is the better fit

-- You're publishing a paperback or hardcover on KDP and need a full-wrap PDF
+- You're publishing paperback or hardcover on KDP and need a full-wrap PDF

 - You need automatic spine calculation based on your exact page count